rajat-srivas/rajat-srivas/README.md

 🔭 Professionally I work on Asp.Net Web API's along with SQL, ElasticSearch, RabbitMq etc.

-💻 System Desigb is my latest interest and I am activity learning more and more about it
+💻 System Design is my latest interest and I am activity learning more and more about it

 👯 I’m looking to collaborate on anything tech and development related.